ywseo/ywseo.github.io/_portfolio/portfolio-1.md

 <img src="/images/boundary-detection.jpg"/>

-**Tracking traversable region bounary** This work presents a new method of detecting and tracking the boundaries of drivable regions in road without road-markings.
+**Tracking Traversable Region Bounary** This work presents a new method of detecting and tracking the boundaries of drivable regions in road without road-markings.
 As unmarked roads connect residential places to public roads, a capability of autonomously driving on such